abd3l3li/DarLink/src/back-end/docs/CHAT_API.md

 # DarLink — Chat System API

+> 📝 **Note** — If you have any questions or need changes to these endpoints contact the backend team.

 This document covers the chat rooms and real-time messaging system.
 All requests must include a valid JWT token in the Authorization header.